-Establishments must complete a multi agency risk assessment to determine what, if any, contact the prisoner is allowed with a child.
-Where information is received or the behaviour of the prisoner is seen to indicate a potential risk of harm to a child, then a fully comprehensive risk assessment must be undertaken to determine whether the prisoner should be allowed contact with a child and the extent of such contact.
+Establishments must complete a multi-agency risk assessment to determine what, if any, contact the prisoner is allowed with a child.
+Where information is received or the behaviour of the prisoner is seen to indicate a potential risk of harm to a child, then a fully comprehensive risk assessment must be undertaken to determine whether the prisoner should be allowed to spend time with a child and the extent of such contact.

 Risk identification and management must be undertaken in a manner that is proportionate to the individual concerned.
 Decisions to prevent or restrict contact need to take into account the risk presented by the offender, the needs and best interests of the child, balanced against the prisoner’s right to a family life.
 In all cases decisions will be based on what is best for the child.
 The rights of a child to be safeguarded and protected from harm must take priority over an offender’s right to family life as set out in the 1998 Human Rights Act if the offender’s right would mean that contact could place a child at risk.

-The over-riding principle is that the child’s welfare is paramount – and that any contact must be in the child’s best interest.
+The over-riding principle is that the child’s welfare is paramount – and that any time spent with the child must be in the child’s best interest.

-The prison must ask the parent/primary carer of the child whether they support contact or not and at what level.
-The application cannot proceed unless the primary carer supports contact.
+The prison must ask the parent/primary carer of the child whether they support this family time or not and at what level.
+The application cannot proceed unless the primary carer supports family time.

-In cases where the parent/primary carer does not support contact, the prison establishment must inform Children’s Social Care Services.
+In cases where the parent/primary carer does not support time families can spend together, the prison establishment must inform Children’s Social Care Services.

-Where the prison is aware that the child is Looked After, the local authority’s view about the appropriateness of contact must be obtained in writing.
+Where the prison is aware that the child is in care, the local authority’s view about the appropriateness of contact must be obtained in writing.
 The test is always whether contact is in the child’s best interest.